-The Lovina Bali – Luxurious, tranquil, convenient, and ideal for families.
+The Lovina – Luxurious, tranquil, convenient, and ideal for families.

 This resort is within a massive property facing the sea, away from the busy main road.
-Suites open out to the main pool; secluded villas feature a massive kitchen/dining/lounge area, sizeable private pool, and sea views.
+Suites open out to the main pool; secluded villas feature massive kitchen/dining/living areas, sizable private pools, and sea views.
 The palm-filled gardens are spacious and the two beachfront pools are particularly enticing.
 It caters very well for families, with a kids club and range of activities such as yoga and dance lessons offered free.
 The Lovina is only a short distance along the road or beach (or in the free shuttle bus) from Kalibukbuk, with the region’s best selection of shops and cafés.

-- Address: Jalan Raya Kalibukbuk, the main road through Lovina and the north coast of Bali.
+- Address: Jalan Mas Lovina, Kalibukbuk.
+Off Jalan Raya Singaraja, the main road through Lovina and the north coast of Bali.
 The entrance is about 300m along an access lane.

 - Area: Faces the beach and is among rice fields about 10 minutes’ walk via the road or beach from the limited facilities at Kalibukbuk.
 Kalibukbuk is the main tourist area within Lovina, which stretches about 7km along the coast.